 Pam Dougherty has worked as a professional actress for over 40 years.

 From a lifetime of roles in Dallas/Fort Worth to rural East Texas to Oklahoma City to the historic Barter Theater in Virginia, Pam has performed in a variety of professional theaters across the south and eastern USA.
 Since returning from the Barter, where she performed in Good Ole’ Girls in 2013, Pam has continued to stay busy on DFW and OKC stages.
 In the fall of 2013, she appeared as Mama Lily in WaterTower Theatre’s production of Hank Williams: The Lost Highway, followed in the spring by Dottie in WTT’s acclaimed production of Good People.
 She mothered the Joad clan in Oklahoma City Repertory’s 2014 production of The Grapes of Wrath, the coverage of which won an Emmy for Oklahoma’s PBS affiliate, OETA.
 In the winter of 2015 she made her professional debut as a farm animal (!) in Casa Manana’s Charlotte’s Web, then led the cast of Manicures and Monuments at WaterTower in the spring of 2015.
-She recently returned from Oklahoma City where she performed the brutal role of Thelma, in Marsha Norma’s Pulitzer Prize winning ‘Night, Mother.
+In 2016 she returned to Oklahoma City where she performed the brutal role of Thelma, in Marsha Norma’s Pulitzer Prize winning ‘Night, Mother.
 She played Hannah for Uptown Players’ production of the Pulitzer Prize winning Angels in America: Millennium Approaches in November of 2016, and the following spring appeared as the Judge in Kevin Moriarty’s evocative re-staging of Inherit the Wind, at the Dallas Theater Center.
-In the fall of 2018, she will resume her role as Hannah in Uptowns Players’ Angels in America: Perestroika.
+In the fall of 2018, she resumed her role as Hannah in Uptowns Players’ Angels in America: Perestroika.
 And finally, just before the theaters across this country shuttered their doors, she played Anne Marie in OKC Rep’s A Dolls House, Part 2.